apache/sling-site/content/documentation/the-sling-engine/servlets.md

-title=TODO title for servlets.md
-date=1900-01-01
-type=post
-tags=blog
+title=Servlets and Scripts
+type=page
 status=published
 ~~~~~~
-Title: Servlets and Scripts

 [TOC]

 See also [URL to Script Resolution](/documentation/the-sling-engine/url-to-script-resolution.html) which explains how Sling maps URLs
 to a script or and servlet.

 ## Servlet Registration